alejandroastudillo/alejandroastudillo_io_src/content/authors/admin/_index.md

     url: https://www.mech.kuleuven.be/en/pma/research/meco

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: Passionate about robotics and outer space.
+Doing research on real-time motion planning and fast model predictive control for robots.
+Other research topics include execution of control and estimation algorithms on a smartphone-based flight controller for a quadrotor.

 # Interests to show in About widget
 interests: